English Program Information and Admission Requirements

 English Department Degree Requirements

-At least half of the course work in each emphasis (Literature and Creative Writing) must be completed in
+At least half of the course work in each emphasis (Literature, Creative Writing, and Children's and Adolescent Literature) must be completed in

 non-P courses: 12 in the Thesis Options (excluding Thesis Hours) and 18 in the non-thesis portfolio option.